 - Submit the signed MCB 99 or 199 application to the Undergraduate Affairs Office in 3060 VLSB by the add/drop deadline of the semester you would like to enroll in the course (an application must be submitted each semester for which you wish to receive MCB credit).

 - Add the units on CalCentral using the course number provided by an advisor in the UAO.

-- Submit a written report on the research project to your PI and/or MCB sponsor at the end of each semester.
+- If required by PI/MCB sponsor, submit a written report on the research project to your PI and/or MCB sponsor at the end of each semester.
 Expectations should be discussed with your PI and/or MCB faculty sponsor prior to the completion of the semester.

 - Admission to MCB 99 requires a minimum GPA of 3.0 in fewer than 60 units and is restricted to P/NP.

 - Admission to MCB 199 requires a minimum GPA of 2.0 in at least 60 units and is restricted to P/NP.